Ethel G. Hofman: Early life

 Hofman was born in Glasgow, Scotland, one of three children to Jean and Harry Greenwald.
 In 1914, when her father, grandfather and paternal uncles left Russia, they thought they were going to America.
 They wound up in Lerwick in Scotland's Shetland Islands, over 300 miles from the closest Jewish community.
 In 1935, her father married Jean Segal, who had grown up in Scotland.
 Ethel's parents moved back to Lerwick when she was six weeks old.
 There they became small shopkeepers, with their variety store selling everything "from candy to condoms."
 Even though the Greenwalds constituted the Jewish population of the island, the family maintained a strong Jewish identity.
 Jean Segal Greenwald had been brought up in an Orthodox Jewish household, could read Hebrew, and spoke Yiddish with her husband.
-During World War II, from 1941–45, Jean Greenwald annually organized Passover seders for British troops.
+During World War II, from 1941 to 1945, Jean Greenwald annually organized Passover seders for British troops.
 The first was conducted by Sir Israel Brodie, who went on to become Chief Rabbi of Great Britain.

 Following her graduation from Glasgow College of Domestic Science in 1959, Hofman moved to Chicago to live with an aunt.
 She took a one-year dietetic internship at the University of Chicago, and then served for three-and-a-half years as Chief Administrative Dietitian at Michael Reese Hospital, where she met her husband.
 After moving for two years to Basel, Switzerland, and then to Boston (where she was a nutritionist at the Harvard School of Public Health under Professor Jean Mayer), she settled with her family in Philadelphia.

 Hofman's husband, Dr. Walter I. Hofman, is a forensic pathologist who was elected coroner in Montgomery County, Pennsylvania.
 The couple has two children.